 Most of us are familiar with the Leadership in Energy and Environmental Design (LEED) certification.
-It’s a framework created by the U.S. Green Building Council (USGBC) used to make efficient, healthy, and cost-saving buildings.
-We’re excited to introduce you to a new framework from USGBC that compliments LEED projects with comprehensive landscape and site design—and we’re the first firm in Oregon to offer it.
+It’s a framework created by The U.S. Green Building Council (USGBC) used to make efficient, healthy, and cost-saving buildings.
+We’re excited to introduce you to a new framework that compliments LEED projects with comprehensive landscape and site design—and we’re the first firm in Oregon to offer it.

 Projects eligible for SITES certification include things like open spaces, streetscapes, and plazas, as well as residential, commercial, or institutional projects.
 To attain SITES certification, a designer must prove the following elements were the focus during the design process: